Capterra ‘Best ease of use’ badge in the LIMS category for AlisQI

 To combat this, good software needs to do two things:

-Our low consultancy approach basically means that our customers can do most of the AlisQI implementation themselves.
+Our no-code QMS puts quality teams in control and AlisQI customers can do most of the implementation themselves.
 Of course, we help them to understand what they can do with our software, and we typically take the first steps together.
 After that, they are pretty much capable of implementing AlisQI by themselves.
 Our software is flexible so they can adapt it to their own business processes without our involvement.

 In addition: we speak with our users on a daily basis.
 We constantly make changes to the product based on their feedback.
 It’s one of the things that the reviews on Capterra show: we actually enjoy helping our customers.
 As one of our customers remarked: ‘The support team of Alis is very helpful and resourceful to find new ways in order to accomplish difficult demands.’
 And that’s the best of it all: you don’t need to believe a word of what is written in this blog post.
 Just go to Capterra and read the reviews for yourself. ☺️